somallg/soft-skills/README.md

 # Become a SpeedDemon: Productivity Tricks to Have More Time

-# Section 1.
-Introductions & Foundataions
+# Section 1 - Introductions & Foundataions

-## 1.1 About your intructor: How this course came to be
+## Lecture 1: About your intructor: How this course came to be

-## 1.2 Course structure & how to succed
+## Lecture 2: Course structure & how to succed
 * Section 2 offers us importnat theories and philosophies that apply to every aspect of our lives
 * Speeding up computer work